EConcessionary Passes - a reminder from DHBUG

 The Chair of DHBUG has written to operators and to representatives of the Council with a request that these matters be considered as a matter of urgency.
 We'll let you know the outcome in due course.
 In the meantime, please continue to report any problems you may experience, so that we can keep tabs on what's going on.
 Thank you for your support and encouragement!

-E'RIDE' comes to the Dengie ~ do give it a whirl!1
+E'RIDE' has come to the Dengie ~ do give it a whirl!1

 RIDE is a project by Essex County Council and FutureGov.
 Its aim is to explore - alongside local suppliers - new ways to help people get out and about in a more flexible and affordable way.